Redskins to have ‘thorough review’ of name amid race debate

 Native American advocacy groups have tried for decades to force a change, and a peer-reviewed UC Berkeley study released earlier this year revealed 67% of those surveyed who strongly identify as Native agreed or strongly agreed the name was offensive.
 The death of George Floyd in Minnesota and other examples of police brutality against Black people in the U.S. sparked protests worldwide and changes to various brands considered racially insensitive.

 On Thursday night, Nike appeared to remove all Redskins gear from its online store.
-Nike did not respond to multiple messages seeking comment.
-PepsiCo did not immediately respond to an email Friday seeking comment.
+Nike said Friday it has shared its concerns with the NFL over the name and is “pleased to see the team taking a first step towards change.”

+PepsiCo, a sponsor since 2017, expressed a similar sentiment and said, “We believe it is time for a change.”
+Sponsor Bank of America said it has “encouraged the team to change the name” and welcomed the organization’s review.

 Coach Ron Rivera, who said in a recent radio interview now is not the time to discuss the name, called it “an issue of personal importance.”
 Rivera, who is of Mexican and Puerto Rican descent and is the only Hispanic head coach currently in the NFL, added he’d work closely with Snyder during the process.